 Some of the drug dealers I have met are actually very nice, non-violent people.
 I have represented drug dealers who do not use drugs at all.
 They were simply unable or unwilling to refuse an illegal opportunity to make a lot of money.
 However, some of the drug dealers I have met are not nice people.
 They sell their drugs with the help of violent street gangs.
 Some of these gang members intentionally market drugs to kids.
 Because gang members generally can not utilize the court system to settle disputes over drug sales, nor can they insure their merchandise against losses, violence and guns are necessarily involved.

 Simply causing meth to be manufactured illegally is by itself a huge problem.
 As a result of illegal meth labs, toxic chemicals used to produce methamphetamine are often discarded in rivers, fields, and forests.
 The environmental damage which occurs results in ever expanding cleanup costs.
 The massive growth in costs to cleanup such environmental messes is also illustrative of the failure of current policy.
-The DEA’s annual cost for cleanup of clandestine meth laboratories in the United States has increased steadily from 2 million in 1995 to 23.8 million a mere seven years later in 2002.20
+The DEA’s annual cost for cleanup of clandestine meth laboratories in the United States has increased steadily from 2 million in 1995 to 23.8 million a mere seven years later in 2002 20.
+A huge collection of well documented facts about the failure of the current drug policy.

 We know certain things for sure.
 If meth was no longer illegal:

-3. Every dime currently spent on meth prohibition could be spent on real crime;27
+- Every dime currently spent on meth prohibition could be spent on real crime 27;

 If you support maintaining the war on drugs, you must necessarily conclude that either I am wrong about the above six assertions or that the benefits of the drug war outweigh the obvious benefits contained in the six assertions.
 It is difficult for me to imagine one could rationally and honestly dispute any of the six assertions.
 They are obvious and virtually guaranteed to flow from legalization.
 Therefore, a drug war supporter is left with the argument that the drug war’s benefits outweigh the benefits contained in the six assertions.
 If this is your position, I challenge you to honestly reweigh the costs and benefits of each scenario.
 Unless you put your finger on the scale because you personally benefit from the drug war, you must conclude legalization wins.

 Fortunately, people are slowly waking up to the fact that this war on drugs is the entirely wrong approach.
 I am encouraged by a courageous group of law enforcement and former law enforcement members who have joined together to form a group entitled Law Enforcement Against Prohibition or LEAP.
-A visit to their website at http://leap.cc/ is well worth the time invested.
-The over two thousand law enforcement members of LEAP state the following, “The membership of LEAP believe to save lives and lower the rates of disease, crime and addiction, as well as to conserve tax dollars, we must end drug prohibition.”
+The over two thousand law enforcement members of LEAP state the following, “The membership of LEAP believe to save lives and lower the rates of disease, crime and addiction, as well as to conserve tax dollars, we must end drug prohibition”.
 The members of LEAP are willing and eager to debate their views with anyone willing to try to defend the drug war.
 Also, judges are finally starting to speak out.
-See, http://www.judgesagainstthedrugwar.org which contains judicial opinions critical of the drug war.

 Astute observers of the drug war might point out that the $50-$69 billion dollars currently being spent on the drug war annually could be used to more effectively address the problems associated with drug abuse.
 That money could go a long way to facilitate drug abuse education, treatment and prevention.